‘One Piece’ Episode 904 Hints At Three Beast Pirates Headliners Going Up Against Luffy, Zoro, And Okiku

 — Toei Animation (@ToeiAnimation) September 27, 2019

-Luffy resumed finding his friend Otama and after calling the name “Ball-de-boo!” numerous times, he finally met the boss of Bakura Town, Beast Pirates Headliner Holdem.
-Holdem got mad of Luffy after learning that he was the one who sent Urashima flying to his mansion.
-After the incident, Holdem’s mansion was destroyed and currently on fire.
+Luffy resumed finding his friend Otama, and after calling the name “Ball-de-boo!” numerous times, he finally met the boss of Bakura Town, Beast Pirates Headliner Holdem.
+Holdem got mad at Luffy after learning that he was the one who sent Urashima flying to his mansion.
+After the incident, Holdem’s mansion was destroyed and set on fire.